The Complete Guide to Building a Successful Membership Site

 Building a membership site is an excellent way of monetizing your expertise and creating a community of dedicated followers.
-Done well, membership sites will boost authority as a subject matter expert, attract new leads for your business, and generate significant recurring revenue.
+Done well, a membership site will boost authority as a subject matter expert, attract new leads for your business, and generate significant recurring revenue.

 In this post I’ll review everything – really, everything – you need to know about starting and maintaining your own successful membership site.

 Related Post: 10 Best Membership Site Platforms And Software

 What is a Membership Website?

 A membership website is a site that provides content relevant to a specific audience and requires visitors to join to gain access to that content.

 Often joining requires payment, but not always.
 A homeowner’s association website, for example, might be limited to members of that particular community, but doesn’t charge for access.
 NextDoor is another example of a membership site that limits access to individual community groups but is free to join.

 For subject matter experts, a membership site might mean a place where your followers can access you directly to ask questions; it may be a place where you facilitate connections and sharing of knowledge among members; it may be a place where you host online courses and other educational content.
 Often, a strong membership website will be all of these things – and any of these approaches can generate revenue.

 That doesn’t mean a membership site is always right for every entrepreneur at every stage of their career – and the definition suggests why.